-After your procedure you will be informed of your results and whether you need any further treatment or tests
+After your procedure you will be informed of your results and whether you need any further treatment or tests.

 Results of any samples taken will go to the doctor who referred you.
-You will then be contacted 3-4 weeks after your procedure.
+You will then be contacted three to four weeks after your procedure.